A Chase, a Wreck, and 20 Naked Pentecostals

-Driver Sammy Rodriguez and his brother, Danny, both said they were Pentecostal preachers, Drouillard said.
+Driver Sammy Rodriguez and his brother, Danny, said they were Pentecostal preachers, Drouillard said.

-Floydada Police Chief James Hale said he had been looking for the Rodriguez family since Tuesday night, when relatives reported them missing. ″They made statements like the devil was after them and Floydada was going to be destroyed if they stayed here,″ Hale said.
+Floydada Police Chief James Hale said he had been looking for the Rodriguez family since Tuesday, when relatives reported them missing. ″They made statements like the devil was after them and Floydada was going to be destroyed if they stayed here,″ Hale said.
+Floydada is a small Texas Panhandle town about 550 miles from Vinton.